We had to put a beloved cat to sleep this week. This was painful and difficult, but as with all things, it came with its own set of profound lessons.

 When I had her put to sleep, we didn’t really have the money for the cremation, too, so I opted to take her body back home for burial.
 At the time, I wasn’t very happy about it, because I was already so upset, and dealing with her mortal shell seemed overwhelming to me.
 But in retrospect, I’m so very glad that I did.
 I learned something important, and so did the entire family.

 When we told the children to say goodbye to Abigail, they did so almost casually, as though she’d be back again in an hour.
 They are 6 and 8, and death did not seem real to them.
 They couldn’t really grasp it, although we had lost other cats before.
 But when I returned home at dusk with Abigail’s lifeless body, they began to understand.

-I asked our dear friend Jonathan to help me bury her, in the dark and the rain, out underneath our “Christmas tree,” a large, tall fir tree in the corner of our yard.
+I asked a friend to help me bury her, in the dark and the rain, out underneath our “Christmas tree,” a large, tall fir tree in the corner of our yard.
 The children came out in their coats and galoshes to see what was up.
-I handed the flashlight to Wren, so Jonathan could keep digging, and then I went to the car to get Abigail.
+I handed the flashlight to Wren, so he could keep digging, and then I went to the car to get Abigail.

 She was still warm and heavy, and I petted her and invited the children to do the same.
 This was their first visceral experience with death: here was the lifeless body of their old friend.
 This is what death looked like.

 When the hole was ready, I laid her in it gently and made her “comfortable.”
 “She looks like she’s sleeping,” said my son Harry.
 I said a few words and sobbed, and then she was covered in dirt.
 This had a profound effect on my son, who worried that she would not be okay beneath the dirt.
 “Her soul is gone, Harry,” we told him.
 “Her body is like an old coat that she outgrew.
 She doesn’t need it anymore.”